BenjaminSchaaf/sbnf/README.md

     -q               Do not display warnings
     -V, --version    Prints version information

+OPTIONS:
+    -o <output>        The file to write the compiled sublime-syntax to.
+Defaults to $INPUT.sublime-syntax if left out.
+Use a single dash `-` to write to stdout instead.

 ARGS:
     <INPUT>      The SBNF file to compile
-    <OUTPUT>    The file to write the compiled sublime-syntax to.
-Leaving
-                this out will instead write to stdout
+    <ARGS>...
+Arguments to pass to the main and prototype rules
 ```

 ## Limitations